 No. It is in the public interest that the authority must process your application before it can be granted.
 If you have not heard from us within a reasonable period, please contact us.
-You can do this online if you applied through the UK Welcomes service Opens in a new window or use the contact details on the right of the page.

 If I'm turned down, how do I appeal?